morgulbrut/kicadWorkshop/docu.md

 3. Route all lenghtmatched / diff-pair connections
 4. Route power(\keys{X}), use polygons if possible.
 5. Route the rest.
 Route mainly horizontal on one layer and mainly vertical on another.

-#### Useful router settings.
-1. Set to GL mode (named bit differently on differen OS) using \menu{Preferences > Modern Graphics Toolset} or \menu{Preferences > GL Graphics Mode}.
-2. While routing make a right click and go to interactive Router settings.
-3. Set \menu{Mouse drag behaviour} to \menu{Interactive drag} to be able to drag traces around in a useful way.
-4. Check \menu{Mode > Shove} to push around other elements while routing.

 #### Layerstack
 My normally used Layerstacks are: